teutaelezaj/heartDisease/README.md

-# Heart Disease Predictive Modeling
+# Heart Disease Predictive Model

 This machine learning algorithm takes in a kaggle dataset and predicts the likelihood of an individual having heart disease.